About Me

 I’m a huge fan of ANTLR and use it heavily in multiple projects to support static analysis of Java and Kotlin source code.

-I deploy containerizer backend services to a private cloud managed using Kubernetes.
+I deploy containerized backend services to a private cloud managed using Kubernetes.
 Even as a solo developer I rarely feel intimidated by Kubernetes, and it allows me to deploy new code faster and more accurately than I would be able to otherwise, while also helping load balance across my private cloud.
 I deploy my JVM libraries using JitPack, since Maven seems like a mess.

 I use Discourse as a course forum.
 I don’t use Piazza, because Piazza is not a forum.